19 Years. 34 Global Leaders.

 The traditional newsroom is gone.
 The physical spaces where veterans once taught young reporters the rigorous daily rituals of fact-checking have been destroyed by algorithmic disruption and the rise of Generative AI.

 Operating as an embedded insider, author and filmmaker Robb Montgomery secured unprecedented, one-on-one access to the leaders who governed the twentieth-century media landscape.
-The Trust Graph: An Ethnography of Journalism Rituals and Verification in the Age of AI and News Creators provides the definitive autopsy of their empires, featuring the unvarnished embodied knowledge of:
+The Trust Graph: An Ethnography of Journalism Rituals and Verification in the Age of AI and News Creators provides the definitive digital reckoning of media empires, featuring the unvarnished embodied knowledge of:

 - Alison Smale, Executive Editor, International Herald Tribune